 • Western Association of Schools and Colleges (WASC) Senior College and University Commission (WSCUC)

-The accreditation status of a school or program can be checked online on the official U.S Department of Education website or using a credible source like the National Center for Education Statistics (NCES).
+The accreditation status of a school or program can be checked online on the official U.S. website or using a credible source like the National Center for Education Statistics (NCES)[14].

-Strategic communication may be programmatically accredited by agencies such as the Accreditation Council on Education in Journalism and Mass Communications (ACEJMC).
+Sometimes, individual programs can be accredited programmatically by an industry-specific accrediting agency.
+Strategic communication degrees are usually programmatically accredited by the Accreditation Council on Education in Journalism and Mass Communications (ACEJMC) [15].

 Read more about accreditation in the detailed Accreditation Guide

-Lynn University is a private accredited university located in Boca Raton, Florida, with a small number of students.
+Lynn University is a private accredited university in Boca Raton, Florida, with few students.
 It has more than 100 programs and offers a master of science in strategic communication program requiring no GRE.

-The University of Akron is a public research university offering more than 200 programs and degrees.
-The school does not require GRE scores to enter into its master of arts in strategic communication degree program.
+The University of Akron is a public research university offering over 200 programs and degrees.
+The school does not require GRE scores to enter its master of arts in strategic communication degree program.

 The National University is a private institution based in San Diego, California.
 It offers various programs in different streams, and its master of arts in strategic communication does not require GRE scores to be submitted during admission into the program.

-How to Pay for Online Masters in Strategic Communication Programs?
+How to Pay for Online Master’s in Strategic Communications Programs

 One of the most significant advantages of pursuing an online master’s degree is flexibility.
 While pursuing their degree, students can work and reduce their educational costs.
-Students earning their degree online have only to pay the tuition fee, course materials/ textbooks, and distance learning fees.
-They end up saving on other additional costs such as transport, child-care during class hours, or meals.
+They earn their degree online and have only to pay the tuition fee, course materials/ textbooks, and distance learning fees.
+They save on additional costs such as transport, child care during class hours, or meals.
 Another significant benefit is that students also usually pay in-state tuition fees at colleges outside of their home states.
 The cost of a master’s in strategic communication ranges between $10,000 to $30,000, depending on whether it is a private or a public college and several other factors.
 Fortunately, there are various funding sources available that prospective students can use to pay the tuition fees for their master’s degree or lower the overall program’s cost.
-Some of the sources of funding are:
+Some sources of funding are:

 Scholarships

 Scholarships are offered based on academic success and other factors such as religious affiliation, cultural heritage, community service, etc. Hence, they are usually the most popular choice among students for funding education.
-Scholarships can be alumni funded or provided privately or awarded by commercial, cultural, or religious organizations.
-The amount of scholarship awarded depends on the type of scholarship and the university.
+They can be alumnae-funded, provided privately, or awarded by commercial, cultural, or religious organizations.
+The amount awarded depends on the type of scholarship and the university.
 Note: Watch out for the many Scholarship Scams doing the rounds.

 Grants